Skip to main content

 Which state is absolutely best for solar in 2025?

 California ranks #1 due to high electricity rates ($0.30-$0.40/kWh), excellent sun exposure, and strong net metering.
-However, with the federal tax credit expiring December 31, 2025, ALL states become significantly less attractive in 2026.
-Act now regardless of your state.
+State-level incentives and high electricity rates make California an excellent solar market.
 Check your state's specifics.

 Can I still go solar if my state isn't in the top 10?